realXtend/doc/arch_article/presapp.rst

 case in this example.

 There are several ways how the realXtend platform could be used to make a presentation.
-One is to put the material in the 3d space so that by navigating the view the presenter can focus on the different topics.
-The material could be simply 2d text and image slides, or web pages, on plates around the space when the 3d system would be just used as a spatial organization and navigation tool for the traditional slides.
-Or there could be animated 3d objects in the scene.
+One is to put the material in the 3D space so that by navigating the view the presenter can focus on the different topics.
+The material could be simply 2D text and image slides, or web pages, on plates around the space when the 3d system would be just used as a spatial organization and navigation tool for the traditional slides.
+Or there could be animated 3D objects in the scene.
 Alternatively, the viewport could stay in place while the scene is changed -- e.g. by simply changing the slide on a virtual display in world, or by bringing different items to the stage during the course of the presentation.
-Also, the platform and the entity-component system is not limited to the 3d view: the 2d ui is also accessible for application scripts, so they can use the network synchronized entity attribute states and actions with 2d widgets.
+Also, the platform and the entity-component system is not limited to the 3D view: the 2D UI is also accessible for application scripts, so they can use the network synchronized entity attribute states and actions with 2D widgets.
 The built-in voice capability and text chat can be used for the talk and communicating with the others.